 Let’s get started…

-If the job requires a lot of multi-tasking and handing high-pressure situations (you’ll know from the job description most likely), you’ll want to describe yourself as someone who works well with a high number of tasks going on.
+If the job requires a lot of multi-tasking (you’ll know from the job description most likely), you’ll want to describe yourself as someone who works well with a high number of tasks going on.

 I personally do NOT work well under pressure.
 But I’ve still said it in interviews because I knew they wanted to hear it.

 If you’re concerned that the job isn’t the right fit, don’t take the job.
-But your only goal in the interview should be to get invited back for the next round, or get a job offer.
-And this is how to do that.
+But your only goal in the interview is to sell yourself and get invited to the next round in the process, and this is how you do that.

-“I’d say I’m highly motivated, and I particularly enjoy working as a part of a team.
-In my last job I was part of a group of 12 people and we communicated multiple times per day to work as a unit, and I also interacted frequently with other groups like Sales, Customer Service and more.
-I enjoy a fast-paced, team-oriented environment like this.”
+I would describe myself as someone who is highly motivated, and I particularly enjoy working as a part of a team.
+In my last job, I was part of a group of 12 people and we communicated multiple times per day to work as a unit, and I also interacted frequently with other groups like Sales, Customer Service, and more.
+I enjoy a fast-paced, team-oriented environment like this.

 There’s another similar interview question you should be ready for: “If you only had one word to describe yourself, what would it be?”